 Journalists: It's our policy not to show you.

 But I see Mr Stiles' Tweet has somehow managed to disappear from the Internet.
 George Clooney held up a pencil and Dame Helen Mirren wore an exquisite pencil brooch pinned to her splendid embonpoint and thousands of tilty-headed wankers with sorrowful expressions marched through the streets of Paris waving pencils.
-But none of them were willing to do the one thing that mattered - and show what Charb et al had drawn with those pencils.
+But none of them was willing to do the one thing that mattered - and show what Charb et al had drawn with those pencils.
 By the following day I was good and sick of it:

 To be honest, it makes me vomit to see people holding these Princess Dianafied candlelit vigils, and using the hashtag #JeSuisCharlie - I am Charlie -and in effect appropriating these guys' sacrifice for this bogus solidarity.
 It makes me sick to see all these 'the pen is mightier than the sword' cartoons that have appeared in newspapers all over the United States, Canada, Britain, Germany, France, Australia, everywhere, from other cartoonists, again expressing solidarity with these very brave men - but not doing what they did...